 The primary purpose of DUI sobriety checkpoints is to identify drivers

 that may have been drinking and discourage this behavior in others.
 Police

 must follow predetermined guidelines when conducting a traffic stop to

-a neutral criteria for stopping motorists, follow safety precautions,
+- Have a neutral criteria for stopping motorists

-and detain drivers for only a minimal amount of time.
+- Detain drivers for only a minimal amount of time

 Sobriety checkpoints sometimes may violate other rights.
 When law enforcement